 •Cost effective – You can now purchase a variety of dog poop bags which are extremely cost effective, especially when purchased in bulk.
 Ordering online couldn’t be easier and they will be promptly delivered to your door with no hassle.

 •Prevents the spread of illness and infection – Faecal matter is not sanitary and can carry a wide variety of diseases which can be passed to humans and other animals if it’s not disposed of safely.
 These include tapeworms and other parasites, as well as E.coli.

-•Good for the environment – Truly responsible dog owners are now using biodegradable dog poop bags which will decompose within a few months rather than the basic plastic bags which can take thousands of years to decompose and also emit dangerous chemicals which are harmful to the ecosystem.
-The biodegradable bags are becoming increasingly popular because they are compostable, flushable and eco-friendly, as well as still being economical to buy.
+•Good for the environment – Truly responsible dog owners are now using degradable or biodegradable dog poop bags which will decompose within months rather than the basic plastic bags which can take thousands of years to decompose and also emit dangerous chemicals which are harmful to the ecosystem.
+The biodegradable bags are becoming increasingly popular because they are eco-friendly, as well as still being economical to buy.

 •Common courtesy – There is absolutely nothing worse than accidentally stepping in dog poop and it’s even more infuriating these days when you know that dog poop bags are so easily accessible to the dog owning public.

 •Grab It – Keep plastic poop bags close to the door or near the lead.
 One handy tip is to tie a plastic bag around the handle of the dog’s lead so you cannot help but keep one with you at all times.
 Insert your hand inside the bag and pick up the dog’s poop.
 It’s not as bad as you might think.
 Buy opaque bags so you cannot see what’s inside and once it’s inside and after you have secured the top it will be odourless.